 Whickham Sixth always prove to be dedicated, creative and innovative fundraisers and each year invent new ways to “involve” their teachers, with leg waxing and sponge the teacher firm favourites.

-Last year, in a break with tradition students voted to support not one but three very important charities.
-With a theme of “generations” they chose charities that provide support and empowerment across the generations:
+This year, in a break with tradition, students voted to support not one, but two very important charities that held very personal significance:

 Check out our Gallery to see all the charity week fun!